MicrosoftDocs/power-automate-docs/articles/minit/process-mining-simulations-scenario.md

 1. Return to the **Process simulation** screen.
 1. To start the simulation, select **Simulate**.

-1. To get an estimate of the simulation duration, see **Estimated simulation duration**.
+Expected estimation of the simulation duration is also available, see **Estimated simulation duration**.

 The status of the simulation scenario is indicated below the scenario’s tile.
 Examples of the status are **Queued for start** and **Completed**.